Redis for Pivotal Platform

 Redis is an easy to use, high speed key-value store that can be used as a database, cache, and message broker.
 It supports a range of data structures including strings, lists, hashes, sets, bitmaps, hyperloglogs, and geospatial indexes.
 It is easy to install and configure and is popular with engineers as a straightforward NoSQL data store.
 It is used for everything from a quick way to store data for development and testing through to enterprise-scale apps like Twitter.

-Redis for Pivotal Platform packages Redis for easy deployment and operability on Pivotal Platform.
+Redis for Pivotal Platform packages Redis for easy deployment and operability.

 There are two service offerings:

 On-Demand Service—Provides a dedicated VM running a Redis instance.
 The operator can configure up to three plans with different configurations, memory sizes, and quotas App developers can provision an instance for any of the On-Demand plans offered and configure certain Redis settings.

 Shared-VM Service—Provides support for a number of Redis instances running in a single VM.
 It is designed for testing and development purposes only, do not use the Shared-VM service in production environments.
 The Shared-VM instances are pre-provisioned by the operator with a fixed number of instances and memory size.
 App developers can then use one of these pre-provisioned instances.